You Broke Me First: Live performances

 McRae performed the song at the 2020 MTV Video Music Awards.
 In October, she performed the song on Jimmy Kimmel Live!.
 In November, McRae performed the song at the 2020 MTV Europe Music Awards and was praised by NME and Billboard for being one of the stand out performers.
 In January 2021, she performed the song on The Tonight Show Starring Jimmy Fallon.
+McRae performed the song on January 30, 2025 at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.